camaraproject/Commonalities/documentation/API-design-guidelines.md

 ##### Resource-based (explicit) example
 In this example, we illustrate a request for a device roaming status event subscription.
 Requester did not provide an expected expiration time for the subscription but requested to get an event if the device is in a roaming situation at subscription time and set the max limit to event to 10.
-In the response, server accepts this request and sets an event subscription to end one year later.
-This is an illustration and each implementation is free to provide - or not - a subscription planned expiration date.
+In response, the server accepts this request and sets an event subscription to end one year later.
+This is an illustration, and each implementation is free to provide, or not, a subscription planned expiration date.

 Request: